Who are the men that pick for scraps amongst the ruins at the end of history?

 And when he has a house party, everybody has to turn up in red shoes.

-Is it going to be connected to The Wizard of Oz in some way?
+Is it going to be connected to the Wizard of Oz in some way?

-Within the red shoes and that?
+Wasn't there red shoes in that?

 That's a very charitable interpretation.

-I'm not saying it's not weird and perverse, obviously it is, but like, is there going to be a weird and perverse interpretation of Dorothy lost in Kansas or something?
+Obviously, it is, but like, is there going to be a weird and perverse interpretation of Dorothy lost in Kansas or something?

 So all I can tell you is I don't know what's going on.

-If I found out, I'm pretty sure I'd be even more horrified than I already am.
+So if I found out, I'm pretty sure I'd be even more horrified than I already am.

 I don't know.